jenna-jordan/jenna-jordan.github.io.archived/_posts/2018-09-01-my-classes-for-fall-2018.md

 ## PHIL103: Logic & Reasoning

 This course is a basic introduction to formal logic - specifically propositional calculus.
-Zeroth-order logic (propositional calculus) is first order logic without variables/quantifiers, and zeroth order languages are both complete and compact.
+Also called zeroth-order logic, propositional calculus is first order logic without variables/quantifiers, and acts as the foundation for first-order logic and higher-order logics ([according to Wikipedia](https://en.wikipedia.org/wiki/Propositional_calculus)).
-Sidenote: Sometimes propositional logic can include constants, operations, and relations on non-Boolean values.
+Zeroth order languages are both complete and compact.
+Sometimes zeroth order logic can include constants, operations, and relations on non-Boolean values ([according to Wikipedia](https://en.wikipedia.org/wiki/Zeroth-order_logic)).

 ### Course Description